 • The grooved wheels move smoothly on the track.

 2. U-MAX 6.6 FT J Shape Sliding Barn Wood Track Hardware Set

 The U-MAX J Shape is the better choice for those who are looking for the basic kit without all the add-ons.
-It doesn’t come with a door or door panel so keep that in mind when purchasing.
+It doesn’t come with a barn door or door panel so keep that in mind when purchasing.

 The U-MAX barn door hardware come with 2x hangers, 4x long door screws, 2x end caps, 1x floor guide.
 The door panel thickness it can handle is 1 and 3/8in and 1 and 3/4in.
 With the 2 hangers, doors up to 200lbs can be held safely and securely.

-The clearance needed for the J shape is 4.75in above the door.
+The clearance needed for the J shape is 4.75in above the barn door.
 The installation is done quickly and with ease.
 The kit itself has heavy-duty products and a nice finish that doesn’t wear away easily.
 It’s also of a high-quality.

 • The kit is made of heavy-duty materials.

 • The installation process is simple and easy.